Alden Richards

-In music, he has received several awards and nominations for his albums.
-His extended play Wish I May was certified Diamond record by PARI, making it one of the best-selling albums in the Philippines.

-He also ventured into production, co-producing films, concert shows and events.
+Richards has received several awards and nominations for his music albums.
+His sophomore EP Wish I May is certified diamond record by PARI, making it one of the best-selling albums in the Philippines.
+He has ventured into production, directing and co-producing films, concerts and E-sports events.

-Beyond his work in the entertainment industry, he devoted his time supporting various charitable causes, particularly in the area of literacy and education.
+Beyond his work in the entertainment industry, he has devoted his time supporting various charitable causes, particularly in the area of literacy and education.
 He is the founder of AR Foundation Inc., a scholarship program that helps underprivileged students finish college.
 Richards serves as a member of Mowelfund Inc. Board of Trustees since 2023.
-He is also a global ambassador of Overseas Workers Welfare Administration (OWWA).
+He is the global ambassador for the Overseas Workers Welfare Administration.

 Early life and education

 Richard Reyes Faulkerson Jr. was born on January 2, 1992, in Quezon City and raised in Sta.
 Rosa, Laguna to Richard Peralta Faulkerson Sr. and Rosario Reyes Faulkerson.
 He is the second child in the family with an older brother and two younger sisters.
 He is of American descent through his father who is half-Filipino and half-American and his American paternal grandfather.
-His grandfather died in California when he was three years old.
+His grandfather died in California when he was only 3 years old.

-He studied in Paco Catholic School in Manila but transferred to another school when his family moved to Laguna.
+He studied at Paco Catholic School, in Manila but transferred to another school when his family moved to Laguna.
 He graduated high school from Colegio de Santa Rosa de Lima.
-He attended college in De La Salle University-Canlubang with a degree in Business Administration but his studies was put on hold when his mother died from pneumonia in 2008.
+In college, he attended De La Salle University, Canlubang with a degree in Business Administration but his studies was put on hold when his mother died of pneumonia in 2008.
 To help his family financially, he pursued his mother's wish for him to become an actor and adopted the stage name Alden Richards.

-Richards has enrolled in aviation school to fulfill his childhood dream of becoming a pilot.
+In April 2025, Richards enrolled at Alpha Aviation Group, an aviation school to fulfill his own childhood dream of becoming a pilot.